The ability to transfer your property tax to a new home is a major reason the 55+ homeowner can afford to move.

 Ordinances can be updated by counties from time to time.
 Be sure to check with your county for the most current information.

-As a person over the age of 55, you can only use the benefits of Proposition 60 and 90 once in a lifetime.
+As a person over the age of 55, you can only transfer your property tax once in a lifetime.
 However, there is one exception via Proposition 110 which says if you received relief for age and subsequently became severely or permanently disabled and have to move because of the disability, you may exercise this relief a second time for disability.

 Be aware that you cannot use Proposition 110 in reverse, meaning if you received relief for disability, you cannot later receive relief for age.

-Generally speaking, the market value of your new replacement property as of the date of purchase must be equal or less than the market value of your original property on the date of the sale.
+Generally speaking, you can only transfer your property tax if the market value of your new replacement property as of the date of purchase is equal or less than the market value of your original property on the date of the sale.

 It also depends on when you purchase the replacement property.
 Equal or lessor means: